EVERYTHING you need to set up a Fabulously Successful Potato Bar

 ‘How many potatoes do I need?’ should be a pretty easy question to answer, right?
 Well yes, if you were ordering potatoes by count.
 Not so much when you have to purchase them by weight.
 No worries.
 Let’s start with the basics.

 The absolute smallest size potatoes you would want are 5-6 ounces.
 I would only use potatoes this small if I was serving multiple other items and the potatoes were just ONE of the choices.
-You need to be careful – because unless the potatoes are specified as “Jumbo”, these 5-6 ounce potatoes are probably the size you’re going to get in a 10 pound bag of potatoes.
+You need to be careful – because unless the potatoes are specified as “Jumbo”, these 5-6 ounce potatoes are probably the exact size you’re going to get if you buy a 10 pound bag of potatoes.
 Here’s what a 10 pound bag of 5-6 ounce potatoes looks like.

 If the Baked Potato Bar is the main thing you’re serving, then you really want a 10 – 14 ounce potato.
 These are often sold as “Jumbo” potatoes and there are generally 15 – 17 Jumbo potatoes in a 10 pound bag.

 Another option is to order 50 pound boxes of potatoes.
 These 50 pound boxes are often specified by “count”.
 You’ll want a 70 to 100 count which will yield you 70 to 100 potatoes which are 10 to 14 ounces in size, which is the size you’re looking for if potatoes are the main thing you’re serving.
 If in doubt, call the merchant and ask them the count per 50 pound box.
 Here’s a great page from the Idaho Potato Commission which shows you potato sizes.

-So how does this all translate to your large-quantity potato purchase?
 If you’re planning a potato bar for 100, with potatoes as the main thing you’re serving, you can safely order 7 (10 pound) bags of JUMBO potatoes from Sam’s or COSTCO.
-You’ll end up with approximately 112 potatoes.
+You’ll end up with approximately 115 potatoes.
 These potatoes are 10 – 14 ounces in size and should be just what you want.
 NOTE: When buying 100 potatoes, assume 2-3 are going to have to be discarded due to condition.